Metrics Explorer

 A modal will appear.

-On the left side of the modal, select a data point.
+On the left side of the modal, select a metric.
 On the right side, depending on which metric you choose, you can select an operation.

 Click the Group by dropdown below the graph to choose a different way to segment the metrics.